TravelAppProject3/Traveler/README.md

   - GET Get information about the shelter including the guests
 - api/shelter/addGuest/:userId/:shelterId
   - PUT - add user to hotel list
+- api/shelter/getHotelGuests/:hotelId
+  - GET - returns an array of guests staying at the hotel

 ### Activity Data